What to expect

 Flora - Self-Guided

-Guests on the Flora will have daily briefings by the crew with self-guided cycle rides.
+Guests on the Flora will have daily briefings by the crew with self-guided cycle rides and be provided with excellent route notes and gps tracks.

 Lena Maria - Guided